A Probabilistic Choreography Language for PRISM: Benchmarking

 \paragraph{Synchronous Leader Election.} This case study examines the synchronous leader election protocol proposed by Itai $\&$ Rodeh~\cite{IR90}, designed to elect a leader in a ring of $N$ processors by exchanging messages.
 The protocol operates in rounds, where each processor selects a random ID from $\{1, \ldots, K\}$, circulates it around the ring, and determines if a unique maximum ID exists.
 If so, the processor with this ID becomes the leader; otherwise, the process repeats in the next round.

 For illustration, we considered the case where $ N=4 $ and $ K=8 $, following the PRISM model\footnote{\url{https://www.prismmodelchecker.org/casestudies/synchronous_leader.php}}.
-We modeled this example in our choreographic language, as shown in Listing~\ref{leader-code}, capturing the protocol's behavior and dynamics.
+We modeled this example in our choreographic language, as shown in Listing~\ref{leader-code}, capturing the protocol's behaviour and dynamics.

 While the generated model (Listing \ref{leader-prism}) successfully replicates the functionality of the PRISM repository model, a key difference lies in the modular structure of the two representations.
 Specifically, the generated model adopts a simplified modular design by grouping transitions more compactly in certain modules, such as the \codeprism{Counter} module.
 This simplification reduces redundancy and may improve readability without altering the correctness or outcomes of the protocol.
-Importantly, this structural refinement does not impact the behavior of the system, as the generated model remains functionally equivalent to the original PRISM repository model, as displayed in Figure \ref{leader-res}.
+Importantly, this structural refinement does not impact the behaviour of the system, as the generated model remains functionally equivalent to the original PRISM repository model, as displayed in Figure \ref{leader-res}.